amohan601/dataengineering-zoomcamp2024/week_1_basics_n_setup/README.md

      Navigate to week_1_basics_n_setup
-     Run conda script to activate the environment conda activate learn The docker-compose file contains code to create a postgres container and PGADMIN Verify the volume location where data is mapped locally
+     Run conda script to activate the environment conda activate learn The docker-compose file contains code to create a postgres container and PGADMIN Verify the volume location where data is mapped locally.
      Run docker compose file using below.
 This will create the postgres DB and start PGADMIN.
      PGADMIN can be accessed using http://localhost:8080/browser/ to see the DB
   <pre>